 What would you do if your iPhone simply won’t turn on?
 The first thing we worry about is the data on it which is understandable especially when you didn’t have a backup of the data on the device.
 Getting the data back is critical since you can then restore the data to a new device.

 Photos are especially sensitive if you don’t have a backup.
-This article will show you several methods you can use to get your photos back from an iPhone that won't turn on.
+This article will show you several methods you can use to reboot your iPhone to get your photos back.
 Try each solution until you have recovered all the data on your device.

-The following are just some of the ways you can recover photos from your unresponsive iPhone.
+The following are just some of the ways you can try to get your iPhone work again to recover the photos from your iPhone.

 A lack of sufficient power can cause an iPhone to refuse to turn on.
 Therefore, the first thing you should try is charging the phone.
 If you suspect your USB charger may be faulty, replace it and then charge the device for up to 30 minutes before trying to use it.